grant-king/ML_progress/log.md

 **Today's Progress:** Continued on exercism.io

 **Thoughts:** Just did these practice exercises Today.
 It is really helpful.

 **Link to work:**

+Day 50: August 20, 2018

+**Today's Progress:** Exploring datasets on Kaggle.
+Continued in Supervised Learning at DataCamp

+**Thoughts:** I need to get back on track working daily at DataCamp and get the career track off the list so I can move on.
+After this I think that it would be a good idea to find another paid course, likely one of the automated transportation courses at Udacity.

+**Link to work:**
 <!---